4TechSadiq/bookApp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the `LICENSE` file for more information.